-To be an honest person, we should carry out these four aspects to practice.
 To be an honest person, we should carry out these four aspects to practice: speak the words within our heart to God; tell the truth when faced with something; take responsibility for our duty, being serious and careful; seek God’s will and submit to His sovereignty and arrangements, not complaining about Him in any trial.
-Only in this way, can we finally be an honest person who are beloved by God.
+Only in this way, can we finally be an honest person who is beloved by God.